 This reiterates with who the University should be: the students.
 The University should be supporting its students and protecting their basic right to privacy and not supporting the Recording Industry or Motion Picture Association.
 While Duke needs not aid a student after he has been proven guilty, Duke should and does assume innocence.
-Duke rightly requires appropriate legal measures to reveal the identity of an IP address to an accuser (Weston 2005).
+Duke rightly requires appropriate legal measures to reveal the identity of an IP address to an accuser.

 Duke's means of keeping costs down targets only those who use and unwarranted amount of resources.
-Allowing students unlimited incoming data and limiting them to 5GB/day of outgoing traffic allows students to fulfill every academic and education necessity and near every non-academic use possible.
+Allowing students unlimited incoming data and limiting them to 5gB/day of outgoing traffic allows students to fulfill every academic and education necessity and near every non-academic use possible.
 It only, realistically, limits P2P users who upload extremely high amounts of material.
 As a result of this policy, bandwidth usage dropped less than half of its former rate.

-Duke's policy is inexpensive, reliable and hands the students the responsibility to make the best decision for themselves.
+Duke's policy is inexpensive, reliable and hands the students the responsibility to make the right decision.
 It also does not hand control to the entertainment industry.
-One addition to the policy could make it much more appealing.
+One addition to the policy could make it much stronger.
 If it were possible to implement a policy where Duke could offer students a low-cost alternative to downloading via P2P networks.
-An Opt-In plan where students can download songs and albums at iTunes (not Napster's tethered service) would be beneficial to the University.
+An Opt-In plan where students can download songs and albums at iTunes would be beneficial to the University.
 It would encourage students to obtain music legally and would offer a simple means of acquiring them.
-I believe that a discounted rate from Apple, combined with a subsidy from Duke, would lower prices to a level where students would be willing and able to download them. iTunes would be the method of choice as many students, and all of the freshmen, already have iPods and use iTunes as a media player.
+I believe that a discounted rate from Apple, combined with a subsidy from Duke, students would be able to download songs at a price where students would realistically choose to purchase rather than download. iTunes would be the method of choice as many students, and all of the freshmen, already have iPods and use iTunes as a media player.
 Students given the opportunity to get in at a discounted rate would also be more likely to purchase from the iTunes store after graduating.
 This kind of policy would be available to all students and might prove to be enough incentive to bring some of the P2P users to the iTunes side.